 Save Save

-Sachamama Center for Biocultural Regeneration or Asociación Centro Sachamama is a non-profit organization whose mission is to teach, research and publish about the regeneration of cloud forest, local healing traditions, the Quechua language, Kichwa culture, and ancient, sustainable, organic farming practices.
-The center has two acres of wooded land and is located at the southern edge of the colonial town of Lamas, which is itself situated on a high ridge of the northern tropical foothills of the Peruvian Andes.
+The Sachamama Center Association is a non-profit organization whose mission is to teach, research and publish on cloud forest regeneration, local healing traditions, the Quechua language, the culture of the Kichwa-Lamas and ancient sustainable and organic agricultural practices. .
+ACS has one hectare of mountain land that is located at the southern end of the city of Lamas, a city located on a high ridge in the tropical foothills of the northern Peruvian Andes.

 Randy Chung Gonzales offers workshops on Amazonian Medicinal Plants and other types of workshops on both mental and physical health.